imazen/imageflow-dotnet-server/README.md

 Under the hood, it uses [Imageflow](https://imageflow.io), the fastest image handling library for web servers.
 Imageflow focuses on security, quality, and performance - in that order.

+For help migrating from ImageResizer, see [the migrating from ImageResizer](#migrating-from-imageresizer) section and open an issue or email `support@imazen.io` if you have any questions.

 ### Features

 * Supports Windows, Mac, and Linux